monetdb − control a MonetDB Database Server instance

 Connect to hostname instead of attempting a connection over the local UNIX socket.
 This allows monetdb to connect to a remote monetdbd(1).
 The use of this option requires −P (see below).

 Connects to the given portnumber instead of the default (50000).
 Requires −h to be given as option too.

 Specifies the passphrase necessary to login to a remote monetdbd(1).
 This option requires −h to be given as well.
 A bad passphrase causes monetdb to fail to login, and hence fail to perform any remote action.

 The commands for the monetdb utility are create, destroy, lock, release, status, start, stop, kill, set, get, inherit, discover, help, and version.
 The commands facilitate adding, removing, maintaining, starting and stopping a database inside the MonetDB Database Server.

 For all commands, database arguments can be glob-like expressions.
 This allows to do wildcard matches.
 For details on the syntax, see EXPRESSIONS.

 Initializes a new database in the MonetDB Database Server.
 A database created with this command makes it available under its database name, but not yet for use by clients, as the database is put into maintenance mode.
-This allows the database administrator to perform initialization steps before releasing it to users.
+This allows the database administrator to perform initialization steps before releasing it to users, unless the −p argument is supplied.
 See also monetdb lock.
 The name of the database must match the expression [A−Za−z0−9−_]+.

 With the −m flag, instead of creating a database, a multiplex-funnel is created.
 See section MULTIPLEX-FUNNEL in monetdbd(1).
 The pattern argument is not fully the same as a pattern for connecting or discovery.
 Each parallel target for the multiplex-funnel is given as username+password@pattern sequence, separated by commas.
 Here the pattern is an ordinary pattern as would be used for connecting to a database, and can hence also be just the name of a database.